A village within a city

 Concept to Completion

-To establish an urban continuity, at the same time as preserving the rural feel of the suburb, the development is permeated with well-lit streets, alleys, courtyards and open landscaped squares.
+To establish an urban continuity the development is permeated with well lit streets, alleys, courtyards and open landscaped squares.
 It also features a series of gardens, tailored to children, teenagers and the elderly to foster a fully inclusive sense of community.

-The buildings have sloped roofs, orientated to the south to optimize potential solar panel performance.
+The buildings have sloped roofs, orientated to the south to optimise potential solar panel performance.
 Clad in zinc – a locally prevalent, recyclable metal, the rooftops recreate a traditional milieu.